Emerge/level-subkey/README.md

 * the valueEncoding and keyEncoding should not change on the same subkey.
 * you must escape the PATH_SEP for the first char(it as mark the redirection/alias key) if the valueEncoding is string(utf8)
 + Class property to get Subkey Class.
+* the Subkey instance lifecycle state manage.
+ * object state(_obj_state):
+   * initing: the object is initing.
+   * inited: the object is created.
+   * destroying: the object is destroying(before destroy).
+   * destroyed: the object is destroyed(after destroy). the destroyed event will be emitted.
+ * object loading state(_loading_state):
+   * unload: the object is not loaded from database.
+   * loading: the object is loading from database.
+   * loaded: the object has already been loaded from database.
+     * dirtied: the object has been modified, but not saved to database yet.
+     * modifying: the object has been modified to database, but not loaded to the object(affect the loading state to loading)
+     * modified: the object has been modified to database(not affect the loading state).
+     * deleted: the object has been deleted from database(affect the object state to destroyed).
 * async problem:
   * sync is very simple.
   * a = subkey("mykey") //the nut will cache this key.